 - 42 Empty Juice Pouches (easier to do than you would think)

 - Sewing machine

 - 1” – 2″ wide ribbon for handles

-You are going to want to make sure the pouches have been washed thoroughly.
-The best way is to make a slit it the bottom and wash with dish soap!
-Then, Start by sewing 2 pouches together.
+The best way to make sure the pouches have been thoroughly cleaned is to make a slit it the bottom and wash with dish soap!
+Then, Start by sewing two pouches together.
 Overlap them just slightly and do a zig zag stitch the whole way down.

 This is how you will sew all of the pouches together.
 It is super simple.
 I used this as a lesson to teach my daughter how to use the sewing machine.

-Now, to put the bag together you will need to assemble the different pieces.
+Now, to put the Capri Sun bag together, you will need to assemble the different pieces.
 You will need the following…

 - A Front (4 Pouches wide by 3 Pouches Tall )(12 total)